Smart Water Shut-Off Valves For Commercial Buildings: A Short Guide

 Automatic water shut-off is part of a complete leak detection system.
 In this type of solution, a small device such as a flood puck is used to detect water.
 When it senses water where it shouldn't be, it automatically tells the shut-off valve to close.
 This stops water flow automatically and prevents damage.

 Building management professionals can set up various control zones throughout buildings.
 When a leak is detected on a single unit within an office tower, the water supply to only that unit is shut off, for example.
-The best water shut-off solutions allow the building team to be as customized as they need to be for their portfolio and part of that customization includes the sizes of valves.

-The best providers of water shut-off valves offer a wide range of sizes: from the ¾” valves commonly found in the units inside multifamily buildings like condos or apartments up to the 6” valves which are commonly installed on main water supplies for commercial buildings.
+The best providers of water shut-off valves offer a wide range of sizes: from the ¾” valves commonly found in the units inside multi-family buildings like condos or apartments up to the 6” valves which are commonly installed on main water supplies for commercial buildings.

 Matching the water shut-off solution to each building’s unique water damage risk profile is a key part of every water damage prevention strategy.
 Other factors such as whether or not the valve is battery or wall-powered and the communication network it runs on should also be considered.